 Personally, I instituted some of these support strategies in the schools I worked with, and when I left for a new opportunity, the person who replaced me chose not to continue to utilize them, and focused on generating development dollars because of the popular thought that more money would solve the problems.
 What happened?
 Schools lost enrollment.
 Some were merged, some were reorganized into different grade levels, and some closed.

-You’ll notice that development isn’t part of the upward vortex support.
+You’ll notice that Development isn’t necessarily part of the upward vortex support.
 That’s because development is a long-term process, and actually forms the base of the tetrahedronic model of Advancement.
 These four aspects (Retention, Enrollment, Asset Management and Marketing) are elements that work together to reverse the downward spiraling vortex of the enrollment-tuition tug-of-war.
 While Development dollars will help to provide financial aid, you could offer financial aid just by a tuition reduction strategy…but you need an increasing number of students in the seats to do that effectively.